Fitness entrepreneurs looking to get bigger are thinking smaller.

 Contact manufacturers and position your spruced-up container as a rotating test zone for their cutting-edge equipment.
 Challenge your members and professional staff to design new plans for your container space, and put their vision in action on a rotating basis.

-Talk to PODS For Business about options to quickly and affordably expand your fitness empire.
+Talk to PODS about options to quickly and affordably expand your fitness empire.